Nebraska State Capitol, Lincoln, Nebraska.

 Kevin has participated in fellowships, study programs, and delegations supported by the Fulbright Commission, National Endowment for the Humanities, National Geographic, and the US Department of State.
 He is passionate about empowering young people as citizen diplomats and problem solvers.
 He was named a Global Educator MELBA Award winner by the Malaika Foundation in 2012, a Milken Educator Award recipient in 2013, and awarded the GEON Bertolas, Gildersleeve, Stoddard, and Stone Award for Service to Geographic Education in Nebraska in 2025.

-Hubert “Charles” Ahovissi is a professional artist, dancer, drummer, choreographer, educator, stage costume designer and tailor.
-He is an approved teaching and performing artist through the Nebraska and Iowa Arts Councils.
+Charles Ahovissi is a professional artist, dancer, drummer, choreographer, educator, stage costume designer and tailor.
+He is an approved teaching and performing artist through the Nebraska and Iowa Art Councils.
 Charles began his dancing career in 1984 when he joined the National Ballet Company of Benin, West Africa.
-He left the National Ballet in 1987 and joined the Super Anges Dance Troop that toured extensively throughout the world performing and teaching traditional African dance and music.
-Charles moved to Omaha in 2000 and since has shared his knowledge and love of Africa through traditional dancing and drumming to foster better understanding of Africa’s diverse and beautiful cultures.
+In 1987, Charles left the National Ballet and joined the Super Anges Dance Troop that toured extensively throughout the world performing and teaching traditional African dance and music.

 Dr. Beth Doll is a retired professor of School Psychology in UNL's Department of Educational Psychology.
 She began her career as a school psychologist in rural Kentucky and then a clinic coordinator at the University of Wisconsin Madison – experiences that afforded insights into the mental health needs of children that she applied successfully in her research on topics spanning children’s friendships to the pragmatics of measuring student perceptions of classroom climate.